cuernodegazpacho/plateanalysis/README.md

 APPLAUSE provides not only the hi-res raw scans of plates, but also sextractor-built lists of "sources" detected in each scan.
 These lists are the primary data used by the scripts.
-To enable these scripts to work with other archives, the main job would be then to create or adapt such source lists to the format needed by the search/analysis algorithm.
+To enable these scripts to work with other archives, the main job would be to create or adapt such source lists to the format needed by the search/analysis algorithm.

 The notebooks break down the algorithm into manageable steps: